 In this Future Center, school classes learn about the TOP solutions for a more sustainable approach to our planet, which have been explored on the “TOPtoTOP Global Climate Expedition“.
 The eco-center “TOP Villa Villekulla” is located in the beautiful Lyngen Alps at 70 degrees north latitude in the high Arctic.
 “Villa Villekulla” is the name of Pippi Longstocking‘s house, the eternal children’s bestseller by Astrid Lindgren.

 It is THE example in terms of energy saving and child friendliness and an inspiration to breathe new life into an old house.

 This in the spirit of “reuse”, i.e. not simply demolishing and replacing old buildings, but renovating them with know-how.
 The TOP project proves that old buildings can be efficiently renovated to a zero-energy standard, even in the Arctic.
 We want to show that it makes sense to bring back to life a building that is over 100 years old and has so much to tell, and that this can be done with a lower budget than building a comparatively soulless new building.
 For example, the heating system is based on the sophisticated heat pump from “POLARENERGI”, which is connected to photovoltaics and supported by a wood stove during the polar night.
 The wood demand grows back around the house.

 Our objective is to motivate people everywhere to copy our concept of “living light & less is more”!

 An open house for everyone:

 We experienced so much hospitality in our travels to more than 100 countries.
-Therefore, travelers such as sailors, cyclists or foot pilgrims are always welcome and have the opportunity to stay with us to rest, to shower and to wash their clothes!
+Therefore, travelers such as sailors, cyclists or foot pilgrims are always welcome and have the opportunity to rest, to shower and to wash their clothes!